Education is one of the seven principles of cooperatives.

 Worker Safety Around Electric Lines

-Whether it's emergency responders, highway workers, excavators, construction workers, loggers, or farm workers, folks who work outside often encounter power lines.
+Whether emergency responders, highway workers, excavators, construction workers, loggers, or farm workers, folks who work outside often encounter power lines.
 We have programs that explain the dangers and offer instructions and best practices when working near electric utility equipment, especially downed power lines.
 Remember, assume it's hot until an electric utility person tells you it's not.

 Popular with senior members of our communities and folks looking to save energy and money, our interactive displays compare the amount of energy used by different types of light bulbs, show the benefits of different types of insulation, and illustrate how the smallest of holes in a wall can allow air and heat to enter or leave your home.
 The employee presenter also offers numerous energy-saving tips.

 We offer programs on general electrical safety tips for your home.
 And in 2017, Valley REC partnered with Safe Electricity® to provide online electrical safety advice for our members.